serhii-shyian/my-cinema-app/README.md

 login: emma@me.com;
 password: 87654321;
 ```

+## 🤖 How to test the project

+---
-13. Register at [Postman](https://www.postman.com/) and start testing the service
+Register at [Postman](https://www.postman.com/) and start testing the service

 | **Http** | **Endpoint**                   | **Roles**   | **Description**                                               |
 |----------|--------------------------------|-------------|---------------------------------------------------------------|